moerwald/c-sharp-git-hooks/README.md

 # GitPod "Playground"

-If you want to try the hooks live just click on this [GitPod link](https://gitpod.io/#https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects) and type `pwsh -Command "& .\build.ps1 -target test` in the terminal.
-To play around with the hooks, just change a `cs`-file and commit it.
-If you want to check the pre-push hook just enter `git push --dry-run`.
+If you want to try the hooks live just click on this [GitPod link](https://gitpod.io/#https://github.com/moerwald/how-to-use-git-hooks-for-csharp-projects).
+The GIT hooks are automatically registered during the workspace startup.
+To play arround with the scripts change a `cs` file, call `git add *.cs` and `git commit`.
+The hooks will automatically compile the code.
+Afterwards you can check the push hook via `git push --dry-run`.

 ![GitPod gif](docu/gifs/gitpod.gif)